IlanIwumbwe/VLSI_Lab_3/README.md

 By the end of this laboratory session, you should be able to do the following.
 * Use TSMC's memory compiler tool to generate efficient memory.
 * Integrate a block of logic implement using standard cells with generated memory.
-* Verify that the entire system works properly using built-in self-test.
+* Verify that the entire system works properly using simulation.

 ---
 ### Task 1 - Generate 32 x 32 SRAM